This sweet dinner roll recipe holds a special place in my heart because it is the recipe my grandmother made for our family growing up.

 - Pour the yeast/milk mixture into the dry ingredients and stir.

-- Fold dough over itself ~8 times by gently lifting and folding the edge of the dough toward the middle.
+- Fold dough over itself ~8 times or until it comes together by gently lifting and folding the edge of the dough toward the middle.
 Essentially, you are picking up the dough, lifting it up and folding towards the center. (read more in notes below)

 - Shape the dough: using lightly floured hands and a lightly floured surface, pull a piece of dough off from the bowl and measure out 75g on a food scale.